What is HTML <base> Tag?

 FAQs About the HTML <base> Tag

-A: No, only one <base> tag is allowed per HTML document.
-If multiple are present, only the first <base> tag will be recognized.
+No, only one base tag is allowed in an HTML document.
+If more than one is included, only the first one will be used by browsers.